len-foss/pigeoo/README.md

    (should then store this information in a database, as it would be huge)
  - IDE integration
  - ...

-I won't work on any of that in the near future since there is no motivation from Odoo to build any of that.
-It can already be useful in it's current state, and if anybody is interested in working on it feel free to drop me a line.

 ## Comments